marlingod/portfolio-serverles/README.md

-# portfolio-serverles
+# Yemalin Godonou Portfolio
-this is the repo for the serverless portfolio
+This is my professional Portfolio. it is use AWS and ReactJS